 Putting the value of sinωt in equation (2) we will get

 Phase Angle and Waveform of Resistive Circuit

-From equation (1) and (3), it is clear that there is no phase difference between applied voltage and current flowing through a pure resistive circuit, i.e. phase angle between voltage and current is zero.hence, in an AC circuit containing pure resistance, current is in phase with the voltage as shown in the waveform figure below.
+From equation (1) and (3), it is clear that there is no phase difference between the applied voltage and the current flowing through a purely resistive circuit, i.e. phase angle between voltage and current is zero.
+Hence, in an AC circuit containing pure resistance, the current is in phase with the voltage as shown in the waveform figure below.

 Power in Pure Resistive Circuit

 The three colours red, blue and pink shown in the power curve or the waveform indicate the curve for current, voltage and power respectively.
 From the phasor diagram, it is clear that the current and voltage are in phase with each other that means the value of current and voltage attains its peak at the same instant of time, and the power curve is always positive for all the values of current and voltage.

 As in DC supply circuit, the product of voltage and current is known as the Power in the circuit.
 Similarly, the power is the same in the AC circuit also, the only difference is that in the AC circuit the instantaneous value of voltage and current is taken into consideration.